Motorcycle components: Tires

 Motorcycles mainly use pneumatic tires.
 However, in some cases where punctures are common (some enduros), the tires are filled with a tire mousse which is unpunctureable.
 Both types of tire come in many configurations.
 The most important characteristic of any tire is the contact patch, the small area that is in contact with the road surface while riding.
 There are tires designed for dirt bikes, touring, sport and cruiser bikes.

 Dirt bike tires have knobbly, deep treads for maximum grip on loose dirt, mud, or gravel; such tires tend to be less stable and noisier on paved surfaces.

 Sport or performance tires are designed to provide maximum grip for street use on paved surfaces but tend to wear faster.

 Touring tires are usually made of a harder rubber compound for greater durability, these may last longer but tend to provide less outright grip compared to sports tires at optimal operating temperatures.
 Touring tires typically offer more grip at lower temperatures and can be more suited to riding in cold or winter conditions where a sport tire may never reach its optimal operating temperature.

 Cruiser and sport touring tires are designed to compromise between grip and durability.
 These tend to have stronger sidewalls as they are typically fitted to heavier machines.

 Motorsport or racing tires offer the highest of levels of grip.
-Due of the high temperatures at which these tires typically operate, use outside a racing environment is unsafe, typically these tires do not reach their optimum temperature which provides less than optimal grip.
+Due to the high temperatures at which these tires typically operate, use outside a racing environment is unsafe, typically these tires do not reach their optimum temperature which provides less than optimal grip.
 In racing situations, tires are normally brought up to temperature in advance based on application and conditions through the use of tire warmers.